Don't throw it away! It's time for a "repair slay"!

 Part Too Wide

-I love a center part, but mine is getting a little out of control on my frontal.
+I love the center part, but mine is getting a little out of control on my frontal.
 I admit this is a huge pet peeve of mine, and I cannot rock my frontal if the part is the size of a jumbo pencil.

 So, when I see someone else with one I am like “uh...no ma’am,” “take that off,” and “what were you thinking baby”?